Which headphones are best for you? The ultimate buying guide

 Have you ever tried running with those EarPods (or 'damn EarPods' as we’ve come to call them?)
 Apple bundles with its iOS devices these days?
 If you plan on retaining your sanity, we wouldn't advise it.
 While out setting personal bests then you need something that’ll stay firmly in place, won’t irritate your skin as you sweat and will still sound great in the process.
 Look no further than this selection of sporty options.
-The Philips SHQ4200 Action Fit features a neckband design and are sweat resistant, while the Monster iSport Victory grips the top of your ears in order to stay in place.
-For a unique ‘lasso’ design, try the SBA-X65, which comes with four bud sizes to ensure a secure fit.
+The Philips SHQ4200 Action Fit features a neckband design and are sweat resistant, while the Monster iSport Strive grips the top of your ears in order to stay in place.
+You could plump for the Jabra Sport Pulse Wireless and track your heart rate at the same time.

 Like in-ear headphones, comfort is your primary concern here.
 The difference here is that obviously, the fit has to be rather more snug and secure than your average pair of in-ears.
 Aside from the fit, loose cabling can be a major annoyance, as the connection can come loose and rub against the fitting, which sounds harmless, except that you'll be able to hear it through your earpiece.
 Look for headphones that look well manufactured, fit snugly and are easily washed if they get really waxy/sweaty.